Non-alcoholic professionals

 Information for students

 It is essential that you attend meetings only designated as “open” (rather than “closed”).
 “Open” indicates that the members of that meeting have agreed to make that meeting available to any interested party.
 Therefore, at an open meeting, you should not feel like an outsider, or that you are encroaching on a private event.
 Anyone is welcome.
-You can find open meetings by selecting “Open” under “Type” at http://racinecentraloffice.org/meetings To avoid overwhelming the meeting, it is recommended that no more than three students attend at a time any given meeting.
+You can find open meetings by selecting “Open” under “Type” at https://racinecentraloffice.org/meetings To avoid overwhelming the meeting, it is recommended that no more than three students attend at a time any given meeting.

 Be an observer